ivan-alles/localizer/README.md

 orientation of hands on a live camera video.

 Localizer is a deep neural network.
 Provided enough training data, it:
-* Reaches accuracy less than 2 pixels for position and 2 degrees for orientation.
 * Works with rigid and flexible object shapes and structures.
 * Detects an unlimited number of object categories.
 * Adapts to variations in size, point of view, and lighting.
+* Reaches accuracy better than 2 pixels for position, 2 degrees for orientation, and 99.9% in classification.

 The object detection runs in real-time on various platforms (GPU, FPGA).